eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 ### The Shape of the Data

 This is also fun.
-VSE is reported as a point value, but it is actually an average of a distribution of outcomes of the form
+VSE is generally reported as a point value, but it is actually an average of a distribution of outcomes of the form

-$$\frac{u(winner)-u(avg)}{u(best)-u(avg)}$$
+$$VSE(election)=\frac{u(winner)-avg(u)}{max(u)-avg(u)}$$

-for each election, where $u(winner)$ is the utility of the winner in that election, $u(avg)$ is the average utility of all candidates in the election, and $u(best)$ is the utility of the utility maximizer in that election.
+for each election, where $u(winner)$ is the utility of the winner in that election, $avg(u)$ is the average utility of all candidates in the election, and $max(u)$ is the utility of the utility maximizer in that election.
 This is 1.0 if the winner is the utility maximizer, 0 if the winner has exactly average utility, and negative if the winner has below average utility.
 The VSE is the mean of this distribution, but the distribution itself is interesting to look at.

 We look at the distribution of outcomes for each system under different levels of friction.
 We narrow our focus to six systems under the joint scenarios: STAR, Approval, Approval Top-2, Plurality, Plurality Top-2, and Schulze.

-Under ideal conditions, the high VSE systems like STAR and Condorcet are tightly clustered around 100% with a very small leftward tail.
+Under ideal conditions, the high VSE systems like STAR and Condorcet are tightly clustered around 100% with a very thin leftward tail.
 Lower VSE systems have more values near but not at 100%, and that clumpy tail gets fatter and fatter as the VSE drops when friction increases.

 The most important thing to note is that the mode is 100% for all plots.
-Despite the friction, most of these systems agree on the best outcome most of the time (including terrible systems like plurality in ideal conditions).
-What the "low" VSE values we have shown in this post really say, is that under friction, the commonality of these best outcomes decreases.
+Despite the friction, the most common outcome is the best candidate winning (terrible systems or not).
+What the "low" VSE values we have shown in this post really say is that, under friction, the commonality of these best outcomes decreases.
+The leftward tail of the distribution gets fatter.

-Horrifically, exactly one of the six examined systems has negative values more common than 100% VSE when looking at the joint scenarios: Schulze under heavy friction.
+Horrifically, exactly one of the six examined systems has negative values more common than the election of the utility maximizer when looking at the joint scenarios: Schulze under heavy friction.
 That is, Schulze elects someone worse than randomly choosing a candidate more often than it elects the best candidate.

 {% proof Expand to see the histograms %}
 {% jupyter_cell_embed "assets/jupyter/vse_simulation.ipynb" tag="histogram-data" %}